Efficient Multi-Cycle Folded Integer Multipliers: Introduction

 The rest of the paper is organized as follows.
-Section \ref{previous work} presents the previous work.
+Section \ref{section:previous work} presents the previous work.
 Section \ref{proposed architectures} presents the architectures proposed in this work.
-Section \ref{implementation} describes the methodology used for design generation, synthesis, and verification.
 Section \ref{results} presents the implementation results, while Section \ref{conclusion} concludes the paper.